shivannis/xandr-docs-public/xandr-docs/articles/monetize/direct-inventory-targeting-ali.md

 ---
-title : Microsoft Monetize - Direct Inventory Targeting (ALI) description : Learn how to limit your targeting to include or exclude specific managed publishers, placement groups (sites), or placements. ms.date: 10/28/2023
+title: Microsoft Monetize - Direct Inventory Targeting (ALI)
+description: Learn how to limit your targeting to include or exclude specific managed publishers, placement groups (sites), or placements. ms.date: 10/28/2023
 ---